Flowdalic/xeps/draft-schmaus-kitten-sasl-ht/draft-schmaus-kitten-sasl-ht-06-SNAPSHOT.md

 .# Abstract

-This document specifies the family of Hashed Token SASL mechanisms, which are meant to be used for quick re-authentication of a previous session.
+This document specifies the family of Hashed Token SASL mechanisms which enable a proof-of-possession-based authentication scheme and are meant to be used for quick re-authentication of a previous session.
 The Hashed Token SASL mechanism's authentication sequence consists of only one round-trip.
 The usage of short-lived, exclusively ephemeral hashed tokens is achieving the single round-trip property.
-It further provides hash agility, mutual authentication and is secured by channel binding.
+The SASL mechanism specified herin further provides hash agility, mutual authentication and is secured by channel binding.

 {mainmatter}

 # Introduction

-This specification describes the family of Hashed Token (HT) Simple Authentication and Security Layer (SASL) [@!RFC4422] mechanisms.
+This specification describes the family of Hashed Token (HT) Simple Authentication and Security Layer (SASL) [@!RFC4422] mechanisms, which enable a proof-of-possession-based authentication scheme.
 The HT mechanism is designed to be used with short-lived, exclusively ephemeral tokens, called SASL-HT tokens, and allow for quick, one round-trip, re-authentication of a previous session.

 Further properties of the HT mechanism are 1) hash agility, 2) mutual authentication, and 3) being secured by channel binding.